Owner's Association

 Holiday Food Drive

 01/08/2026 - The Willow Brook community stepped up during the holiday season collecting 252 pounds of food for the needy.
-WE thank everyone who participated and especially Linda Firmani for organizing this event.
+We thank everyone who participated and especially Linda Firmani for organizing this event.
 Click to view the letter we received from the Plainville Community Food Pantry.

 IMPORTANT: Keep vents clear of snow & ice